rohanshiloh/haskell-code/README.md

 # Haskell for Good of Human Beans

+## Summary
- ## GHC will produce an executable when the source file satisfies both conditions:
+ - GHC will produce an executable when the source file satisfies both conditions:
  1. Defines the main function in the source file
  2. Defines the module name to be Main (this can be done by adding module Main where at the top of the file), or does not have a module declaration (which is then inferred as the module Main).
 Otherwise, it will only produce the .o and .hi files.
  3. Module: A module is a collection of Haskell code that can be imported and used in other modules.